-- For the filling: Melt the butter and chocolate together.
+- For the filling: While the dough is rising, prepare the filling.
+Melt the butter, cream, and chocolate together.
 Then add the remaining filling ingredients and mix until you get a smooth, thick paste.
 Set aside.

-- Assembly: Line two 9x5 inch loaf pans with parchment paper, allowing excess to hang over the edge.
-After dough has risen and chilled, punch down the dough and divide into 2 even sections.
-Start with one section and roll out on floured surface into a rectangle about 10x12 inches.
-Fill with the pesto filling, leaving about a half inch on all sides.
-Using the short end, roll up tightly into a log (think cinnamon roll), but being careful not to squeeze any of the filling out.
+- Divide the dough into 2 even sections.
+Start with one section and roll out on a lightly floured surface into a 10x12" rectangle.
+Add an even layer or chocolate filling, leaving about a half inch on all sides.
+Using the short end, roll up tightly into a log (like a cinnamon roll), being careful not to squeeze any of the filling out.
 Gently pinch along the seam to seal.
-(You can also brush the sealed end with water to help it seal well) Repeat this process with the second ball of dough.
+Repeat this process with the second ball of dough.

-- Start with one log and use a sharp knife to cut lengthwise down the entire center.
+- Once chilled, start with one log and use a sharp knife to cut lengthwise down the entire center, exposing the middle of the log with those long beautiful strips of chocolate.
 Carefully twist the two ends together.
 You can do this easily by making an x with the two pieces and then twisting the top, then the bottom.
-Place in your loaf pans, cover, and let rise until the loaf is just arching over the top of the pan, usually about 1 - 1 ½ hours.
+Place in your loaf pans, cover, and let rise until the loaf has risen about 50 percent - usually about 30 minutes.
+Repeat with second log.